 To read more about Captain Higgins, read this article at the Kentucky Society of Sons of the American Revolution website.
 To read more about 18th and 19th century log cabins, view this essay from the National Park Service.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2018 Gabriel Neville
+© 2015-2022 Gabriel Neville